okynos/documentation.achiefs.github.io/docs/installation-guide.md

 # Debian-based install

 Debian-based systems will require a specific package extension and instructions.
 FIM is designed to install and work with the provided `deb` extension package.
-The steps required to install FIM in Debian systems are the following:
+You can install FIM in Debian systems with the following required steps:

 1. Download the Debian package from [Releases page](https://github.com/Achiefs/fim/releases)
 2. Run from a terminal `dpkg -i fim*.deb` to install the package.
 3. Start FIM software with `systemctl start fim`.

 From this point, FIM will start to work with the default configuration.
-It will report each event detected to a local JSON file, this file is stored in `/var/lib/fim/events.json`.
+It will report each event detected to a local JSON file.
+The location of the file is `/var/lib/fim/events.json`.

-If you detect some problem in FIM work you could retrieve the process log from `/var/log/fim/fim.log`
+If you detect some problem in FIM performance, you could retrieve the process log from `/var/log/fim/fim.log`.

 {: .note}
 > Available commands in systemctl [start, stop, restart, status].

 {: .note}
-> If you wish to tune up FIM configuration take a look at [Configuration file]({% link docs/configuration-file.md %})
+> If you wish to tune up FIM, take a look at [Configuration file]({% link docs/configuration-file.md %})

 ---

 # CentOS-based install

 CentOS-based systems will require a specific package extension and instructions.
 FIM is designed to install and work with the provided `rpm` extension package.
-The steps required to install FIM in CentOS systems are the following:
+You can install FIM in CentOS systems with the following required steps:

 1. Download the CentOS package from [Releases page](https://github.com/Achiefs/fim/releases)
 2. Run from a terminal `yum install fim-*.rpm` to install the package.
 3. Start FIM software with `systemctl start fim`.

 From this point, FIM will start to work with the default configuration.
-It will report each event detected to a local JSON file, this file is stored in `/var/lib/fim/events.json`.
+It will report each event detected to a local JSON file.
+The location of the file is `/var/lib/fim/events.json`.

-If you detect some problem in FIM work you could retrieve the process log from `/var/log/fim/fim.log`
+If you detect some problem in FIM performance, you could retrieve the process log from `/var/log/fim/fim.log`.

 {: .note}
 > Available commands in systemctl [start, stop, restart, status].

 {: .note}
-> If you wish to tune up FIM configuration take a look at [Configuration file]({% link docs/configuration-file.md %})
+> If you wish to tune up FIM, take a look at [Configuration file]({% link docs/configuration-file.md %})

 ---

 # Windows install

 Windows systems will require a specific package extension and instructions.
 FIM is designed to install and work with the provided `msi` extension package.
-The steps required to install FIM in Windows systems are the following:
+You can install FIM in Windows systems with the following required steps:

 1. Download the Windows package from [Releases page](https://github.com/Achiefs/fim/releases)

 *From Powershell terminal*
-1. `.\fim-VERSION-1-x64.msi /q` (Remember to replace `VERSION` with downloaded version, e.g. `0.4.5`).
+1. `.\fim-VERSION-1-x64.msi /q` (Replace `VERSION` with the downloaded version, e.g. `0.4.5`).
 2. Start File monitor service with `NET START FimService`.

 *From user interface* (MSI double click)
 The installer will guide you through graphical installation.
 Follow the interface steps to install FIM.

 From this point, FIM will start to work with the default configuration.
-It will report each event detected to a local JSON file, this file is stored in `C:\ProgramData\fim\events.json`.
+It will report each event detected to a local JSON file.
+The location of the file is `C:\ProgramData\fim\events.json`.

-If you detect some problem in FIM work you could retrieve the process log from `C:\ProgramData\fim\fim.log`
+If you detect some problem in FIM performance, you could retrieve the process log from `C:\ProgramData\fim\fim.log`.

 {: .note}
 > Available commands [START, STOP].

 {: .note}
-> If you wish to tune up FIM configuration take a look at [Configuration file]({% link docs/configuration-file.md %})
+> If you wish to tune up FIM, take a look at [Configuration file]({% link docs/configuration-file.md %})

 ---

 # Testing FIM events

-After start FIM it will produce events detected from your host.
-You may want to produce a testing event to check all is working right in your environment.
+After starting FIM, it will produce events detected by your host.
+You may want to generate a testing event to check all is working right in your environment.

 *Produce event in FIM Linux*
 Run `touch /etc/fake_file.txt` (With default configuration) in your terminal.
-At the same time take a look at `/var/lib/fim/events.json` file.
+At the same time, review the `/var/lib/fim/events.json` file.
 It will store each produced event in JSON format.
-Remove the file with `rm /etc/fake_file.txt` a different event should be logged.
+Remove the file with `rm /etc/fake_file.txt`.
+A new event should appear.

 *Produce event in FIM Windows*
-Run `echo TEST > C:\Users\YOUR_USERNAME\fake_file.txt` in your terminal (Replace `YOUR_USERNAME` to the user you are running).
-At the same time take a look at `C:\ProgramData\fim\events.json` file.
+Run `echo TEST > C:\Users\YOUR_USERNAME\fake_file.txt` in your terminal (Replace `YOUR_USERNAME` with the user you are running).
+At the same time, review the `C:\ProgramData\fim\events.json` file.
 It will store each produced event in JSON format.
-Remove the file with `rm C:\Users\YOUR_USERNAME\fake_file.txt` a different event should be logged.
+Remove the file with `rm C:\Users\YOUR_USERNAME\fake_file.txt`.
+A new event should appear.